Kerri Walsh Jennings: Rio de Janeiro 2016

-Walsh-Jennings partnered with April Ross for the 2016 Olympic Games in Rio de Janeiro.
+Walsh Jennings partnered with April Ross for the 2016 Olympic Games in Rio de Janeiro.
 The pair reached the semi-finals, where they fell to Brazil's Ágatha Bednarczuk and Bárbara Seixas in two hard fought sets, (22-20, 21–18).
-In the bronze medal match, Walsh-Jennings and Ross faced the number one ranked team of Larissa França/Talita Antunes from Brazil.
+In the bronze medal match, Walsh Jennings and Ross faced the number one ranked team of Larissa França/Talita Antunes from Brazil.
 This was the match many thought would be played for the gold medal, but Larissa and Talita had been upset in the semifinals by Germany's Laura Ludwig and Kira Walkenhorst, throwing the two top teams into the bronze medal match.
-Walsh-Jennings and Ross dropped the first set and were down by three in the second before coming back to win, 17–21, 21–17, 15–9.
-The bronze medal was Walsh-Jennings' fourth Olympic medal, making her the most decorated beach volleyball player–male or female–in Olympic history.
+Walsh Jennings and Ross dropped the first set and were down by three in the second before coming back to win, 17–21, 21–17, 15–9.
+The bronze medal was Walsh Jennings's fourth Olympic medal, making her the most decorated beach volleyball player–male or female–in Olympic history.